ryan-aday/Engineering_Toolbox/README.md

 ![zs4G3](https://github.com/user-attachments/assets/f9241c22-bf49-45e1-a2ef-bcaedd2557a5)

-Note that if the pipe has a bend, the shape factor is determined by the bend radius.
+Note that if the pipe has a bend, the shape factor is determined by the bend radius Rb. r_m is the mean radius, as shown.

 ![image](https://github.com/user-attachments/assets/b20d4450-6244-4c14-9b58-8d9bf8bb6fdf)